petrobras/3W/README.md

 ### Installation <a id="install"></a>

 #### Python
-It is possible to perform the installation in three different ways.
+It is possible to perform the installation in two different ways.

 1. **ThreeWToolkit** is on PyPI, so you can use pip to install it: